-For residential real estate on Oahu we have 3 rates:
+Property taxes for residential real estate on Oahu can be classified in 3 categories:

 1) Residential: 0.35% of assessed value.
 This rate applies to any property where an owner successfully claims the home exemption (click here for the home exemption form), irrespective of the assessed value.
 An owner can only claim the home exemption if it is the owner’s primary residence.
 Proof of primary residence may be satisfied by showing evidence you are registered to vote in Honolulu, file income tax return as a resident of the State of Hawaii or occupy the home 270 days or more per calendar year.
 Owners who successfully claim the home exemption, benefit from an $80,000 exemption, which means $80,000 is deducted from the assessed value and the homeowner pays property taxes based on the balance.
 For homeowners 65 years or older, this exemption increases to $120,000.

 Example: Owner’s age: 45, Owner’s Primary Residence, Property Assessed Value: $1,600,000, Exemption: $80,000.
 Taxable Amount: $1,520,000 ($1,600,000 – $80,000).

 Estimated Annual Taxes = $5,320 ($1,520,000 x 0.0035).

 2) Residential A: Two tiered tax rate (0.45% of assessed value up to $1,000,000 and 0.9% of the assessed value above $1,000,000).

 Residential A applies to properties where an owner does not claim the home exemption.

 Example: Owner’s age: 45, Owner’s Second Home, Property Assessed Value: $1,600,000.